-1.1.2 The higher education institution must in its educational programme's mission outline the aims and the educational strategy resulting in a medical doctor

-- competent at a basic level;

-- with an appropriate foundation for future career in any branch of medicine; - capable of undertaking the roles of doctors as defined by the health sector; - prepared and ready for postgraduate medical education; - committed to life-long learning.

-1.1.3 The higher education institution must consider that the mission encompasses the health needs of the community, the needs of the health care delivery system and other aspects of social accountability.

-1.1.4 The higher education institution should ensure that the mission encompasses medical research attainment and aspects of global health.
+- 1.1.2 The higher education institution must in educational programme@s mission outline the aims and the educational strategy resulting in a dentist - competent at a basic level; - with an appropriate foundation for future career; - capable of undertaking the roles of dentists as defined by the health sector; - prepared and ready for postgraduate medical education; - committed to life-long learning. - 1.1.3 The higher education institution must consider that the mission encompasses the health needs of the community, the needs of the health care delivery system and other aspects of social accountability. - 1.1.4 The higher education institution should ensure that the mission encompasses medical research attainment and aspects of global health. - 1.1.5 The higher education institution should ensure that the dental education programme@s mission, goals, and expected student outcomes are reviewed periodically and revised, as appropriate, to reflect: - professional standards and guidelines; - and the needs and expectations of the community of interest. - 1.1.6 The higher education institution should demonstrate ongoing commitment and support for the dental program.
+The institution makes available resources to enable the program to achieve its mission, goals, and expected aggregate student and faculty outcomes.
+The faculty, as a resource of the program, enables the achievement of the mission, goals, and expected aggregate student outcomes.